How Do I Play TriadCity?

 This answer is about the mechanics of entering commands and reading the results.
 For basics re what should you be trying to do, have a look here.

-TC's a text-based game.
-You play it using words.
+TC's a textual virtual world.
+You "play" it with words.

 We'll use the screen shot below to explain what that means.
 It's a picture of the TC interface for players.
 (It's been shrunk to fit here: the real one fills your entire browser page.)
 There are four parts to the screen: